Nikolai Dukhonin: Biography

 Lenin immediately proceeded to a wireless station and broadcast news of Dukhonin's dismissal as Commander-in-Chief and Krylenko's replacement in his stead.
 The following day a joint note was issued by the military missions of Britain, France, Italy, Japan and Romania, citing the Treaty of 23 August 1914 by which the allies agreed not to conclude an armistice except by common consent.
 These missions were based at the General Headquarters in Mogilev.
 His last action was to order the release of the officers being held prisoner at Bikhov, most notably Kornilov and Denikin.

-Dukhonin subsequently surrendered to Krylenko in Mogilev, but was murdered by Krylenko's Bolshevik military escort near the railway station on 3 December 1917.
-A mob of soldiers and sailors bayoneted him to death on the spot on order of Red Army officer Pavel Dybenko.
-The next morning the Bolshevik soldiers and sailors amused themselves by using his (now stripped naked) corpse for target practice, which they had placed on the platform with a cigarette in its mouth.
+Dukhonin subsequently surrendered to Krylenko in Mogilev, but he was murdered by a mob (possibly supported by Krylenko's Bolshevik military escort) near the railway station on 3 December 1917.
+There are multiple conflicting accounts of Dukhonin's death.
+According to the account of the former colonel Andrew Kalpashnikoff, a mob of soldiers and sailors bayoneted him to death on the spot on order of Red Army officer Pavel Dybenko.
+Kalpashnikoff also states that the next morning the Bolshevik soldiers and sailors amused themselves by using his (now stripped naked) corpse for target practice, which they had placed on the platform with a cigarette in its mouth.
+However, the journalist John Reed states that Krylenko "implored the soldiers not to harm Dukhonin, as he was to be taken to Petrograd and judged by the Revolutionary Tribunal", but was unable to stop the lynching when Dukhonin himself appeared at the window of the railway car in which he was imprisoned.